FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 file temp.tex into a PDF file, we use the following command

 pdflatex temp.tex

-The output file would be temp.pdf.On Gnu/Linux use a program like evince to view the output file.

 Please note that, throughout this course we shall be using pdflatex to compile our documents.